akeneo/pim-helpcenter/content/updates/2020-12/1-Easily-measure-your-product-quality.md

 ![The new quality score](../img/quality-score-in-pef.png)

 You can now find this score next to the completeness in the header of each product page, as well as in the product grid.
-Don't hesitate to filter on it to focus on the products that need your attention due to their low quality scoring.
+Don't hesitate to filter on it to focus on the products that need your attention due to their low-quality scoring.

 ::: more
 [What is data quality?](../articles/understand-data-quality.html)